exectails/comfyui-et_infoutils/README.md

 A node primarily intended for debugging that takes a string input, displays it, and passes it through to its output for further processing.

+### Present Image

+A node that takes images and displays them, with a toggle for saving them at a configurable path.
+It essentially merges the Preview and Save Image nodes, while giving control over the save path and adding a simpler way to toggle saving on and off.

 [1]: https://github.com/ltdrdata/ComfyUI-Manager